CVA and Human Mobility

 ©Johannes Chinchilla / IFRC.

 Conflict, economic crisis and natural disasters have forced people on arduous and risky journeys across multiple borders in search of safety, security and livelihoods.
-In 2020, the number of people forcibly displaced soured to a record high of over 80 million – nearly double the number a decade earlier.
+In 2020, the number of people forcibly displaced soared to a record high of over 80 million – nearly double the number a decade earlier.
 This trend is worsening and the effects of climate change threaten to displace up to 200 million people by 2050.

 Increasingly, cash and voucher assistance (CVA) is being used to meet the needs of people on the move.
 It has been used at scale in various contexts from the 2015 European migration crises to ‘los caminantes’ from Venezuela.
 Equally, it has been used in other mixed migration crises, such as Central America, the Sahel, the Mediterranean, and the Horn of Africa.
 Currently, CVA is one of the main forms of assistance to the displaced populations in Ukraine and the surroundings countries.